sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 See [etcd's guide to generating self-signed certificates][6] for detailed instructions for securing etcd.

-When you're finished, the following files should be created.
-The `*.csr` files are not used in this guide:
+When you're finished, the following files should be created (the `*.csr` files are not used in this guide):

 {{< highlight shell >}}
 agent-1-key.pem